Thomas Whately: Remarks on Some of the Characters in Shakespeare

-Hutchinson Letters affair
+Hutchinson letters affair

-After Whately's death, correspondence directed to him from Thomas Hutchinson, governor of Massachusetts, Lieutenant-Governor Oliver and other British colonial agents was leaked to Benjamin Franklin.
-They were later published in Boston, causing great scandal, and eventually involving his brother William Whately in a duel.
+After Whately's death, correspondence directed to him from Thomas Hutchinson, governor of Massachusetts, Lieutenant-Governor Andrew Oliver, and other British colonial agents was leaked to Benjamin Franklin.
+They were later published in Boston, caused great scandal, and eventually involved his brother William Whately in a duel.
 "These letters, though not official, related wholly to public affairs, and were intended to affect public measures.
 They were filled with representations, in regard to the state of things in the colonies, as contrary to the truth, as they were insidious in their design.
-The discontents and commotions were ascribed to a factious spirit among the people, stirred up by a few intriguing leaders; and it was intimated, that this spirit would be subdued, and submission to the acts of Parliament would be attained, by the presence of a military force, and by persevering in the coercive measures already begun."
+The discontents and commotions were ascribed to a factious spirit among the people, stirred up by a few intriguing leaders; and it was intimated, that this spirit would be subdued, and submission to the acts of Parliament would be attained, by the presence of a military force, and by persevering in the coercive measures already begun".

 Other notable facts

-At the insistence of Hutchinson, then acting governor, the town of Whately, Massachusetts was named for him when it was set apart from Hatfield in 1771.
+At the insistence of Hutchinson, then acting governor, the town of Whately, Massachusetts, was named for him when it was set apart from Hatfield in 1771.